Developer Guide

 Add Postprocessing Command Plugin

-Postprocessing plugins are Python functions that process test result directories (e.g., convert rosbag data to CSV).
+Postprocessing plugins are Python functions that process run result directories (e.g., convert rosbag data to CSV).
 They are registered as entry points and executed before analysis.

 Provenance for container scripts: Plugins that run scripts inside Docker (e.g. via docker_exec.sh) cannot return data directly.
 The orchestrator passes a provenance file path to each plugin (optional kwarg provenance_file).
 Container-invoking plugins must pass this to docker_exec.sh as --provenance-file HOST_PATH; docker_exec.sh mounts the directory at /provenance in the container and the script receives --provenance-file /provenance/<basename>.
 The script should write a JSON file at that path with format {"entries": [{"output": "...", "sources": [...], "plugin": "...", "params": {}}]} (paths relative to the results/input directory).
 Use the helper write_provenance_entry from rosbags_common (same directory as the scripts, so it works in the container) to append entries; the script gets the path from --provenance-file and uses its own plugin name when calling the helper.